aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/save-images-worker-threads/_index.md

 import java.util.Date;
 ```

-Let's break down the process of saving images using worker threads into simple steps:

-## Step 1: Initialize SaveImageWorker
+### Step 1: Initialize `SaveImageWorker`

-Create a class named `SaveImageWorker` and initialize the required variables:
+Create a class named `SaveImageWorker` and initialize the required variables.
+This worker encapsulates all the data needed for a single save operation.

 ```java
 public class SaveImageWorker {